CHAPTER TWENTY THREE

 News ID Signed by William R.Tedrick

 It was a much simpler time.
-1963 was before wireless anything.
+1963 was before wireless or digital anything.
 There was no internet.
 The White House and Moscow had just earlier that year agreed to have dedicated hard-wired telephones installed to provide fast communication between the two world leaders.

 Alcatraz Penitentiary closed after 29 years of operation because it was too expensive to continue operating, and US car maker Studebaker closed business and ended production.
 The United States Postal Service launched the Zipcode System during July of 1963.